REMMENT (REM) LUCAS KOOLHAAS (1944-)

 1990 - The Checkpoint Charlie Apartments, 207-208 Friedrichstrasse, Berlin, Germany.
 Multi-use residential building, housing 26 apartments above a podium containing customs facilities and allied forces, commissioned by Internationale Bauaustellung (IBA) in 1980.
 Construction began in March 1987.

-1991 - The Dominque Boudet House, aka Villa Dall’Ava, Avenue Clodoald 92210, Saint-Cloud neighborhood, Paris, France.
+1991 - The Dominque Boudet House, aka Villa Dall’Ava, Avenue Clodoald 92210, Saint-Cloud Paris, France.
 Two separate apartments with a roof pool with views across the Bois de Boulogne.
-Received the 1991 Prix d’architecture du Moniteur in Paris.
+Received the 1991 Prix d’architecture du Moniteur.
 Designed with Xaveer de Geyter and Jerown Thomas.
 Built by Enterprise Mare.
 Engineer, Marc Mimram.
+Featured in GA Houses 36.
 Bottom photo by Jan-Richard-Kikkert.

 1991 - The Nexus World Apartment Housing, Kashi District, Fukuoka, Japan.
 Commissioned by Fukuoka Jisho Co.
 Ltd. Consists of 24 apartments, 4 shops, and parking.
 Won the 1992 Best Building in Japan award from The Architectural Institute of Japan.

 1998 - The Jean Francois Lemoîne House, aka Maison à Bordeaux, off Chemin des Plateaux, Floriac, Bordeaux, France.
-Commissioned 1994.
+Commissioned in 1994.
 Awarded the 1999 Le Prix L’Equerre d’Argent and 1998 TIME Magazine Best Design of the year.
-Featured in dozens in design and mainstream news magazines, it is Koolhaas’ most famous residential work.
+Featured in dozens of design magazines, it is Koolhaas' most famous residential work.
 Two films feature the house – Koolhaas Houselife by Ila Bêka and Louise Lemoîne (2008) and Bordeaux Piece by David Claerbout (2004).
+Featured in GA Houses 57.

 2000 - The Benedikt and Angelika Taschen Guest House, Los Angeles, CA. Guesthouse extension to the 1960 Chemosphere House by John Lautner.
 Featured in Content.
 Unbuilt.

-2003 - Ascot Residence.
-Ascot, UK.
+2003 - The Ascot Residence, Ascot, UK.
 Residence for anonymous Russian client.
 This was a study for a competition.
 Unbuilt.

-2006 - Anish Kapoor House.
-Harbour Island, Bahamas.
+2006 - The Anish Kapoor House, Harbour Island, Bahamas.
 Two proposed summer residence designs.
 Both unbuilt.

 Sources include: OMA.